FauxFaux/ansible-ghetto-json/README.md

 A very simple object notation for the location of the property to edit, and its new value.

 Mandatory automatic conversion will be applied.
-Supported values:
+Supported conversions are listed below.
+Everything else will be left as a string:

  * integers (``5``, ``-17``)
  * ``true`` / ``false``